 We put Laurie’s question to supporters of same-sex marriage and here is some of what we heard:

-The brilliant photographer Alex Soth and writer Brad Zellar have just started a road trip across Ohio, shooting and writing portraits all along the way.
+The brilliant photographer Alec Soth and writer Brad Zellar have just started a road trip across Ohio, shooting and writing portraits all along the way.

 GARY behind the wheel of his GMC Starcraft in Fremont, Ohio